dabeng/technical-terms/README.md

 Its child nodes will be arranged vertically  它的子节点会被垂直布置

+As long as the business logic is self-consistent and the requirement boundaries are clear, I'm confident in delievering the frontend code with guarnteed quality and quantity

+Lightweight and powerful are the criteria for evaluating a good frontend framework

+I really enjoy the process of turning ides into reality

+The more layers of encapsulatin, the more difficult it is to fix bugs

+Superficially, you are enjoying the nice views, but you are rethinking the optimal solution over and over again in an undisturbed environment

 it will take me a lot of time to fix the compatatibility issues

 What is the main job content of this position ?  该岗位的主要工作内容是什么